 You will have the opportunity to learn in our state-of-the-art clinical skills and simulation suite and complete practice placements in a range of clinical settings including hospital and community with our internationally-recognised training partners.
-An international elective placement (optional) is offered in your final year to explore the context of international midwifery care.
 The course is split equally between tuition in QUB and in clinical practice.

 The course is taught by midwifery experts in education and research, clinicians and specialist practitioners who will support you in becoming a caring, compassionate and competent midwife providing high quality care.
 The inclusion of interdisciplinary learning throughout the three year course will enrich your experience and prepare you for working together in practice.